-Rutolo has a Bachelor of Arts Degree in Journalism and Government and Politics from the University of Maryland and a Masters in Public Administration from Rutgers University.
-Rutolo serves on the National Alliance for Children and Families Resource Development Committee, as the President of the Board of CamConnect, as the President of the Executive Council of United Way of Camden County, is a member of the Association of Fundraising Professionals and serves on a tri-county prevention coalition to end sexual violence.
+Rutolo has a Bachelor of Arts Degree in Journalism and Government and Politics from the University of Maryland and a Masters in Public Administration from Rutgers-Camden.
+Rutolo serves on the board of the Camden Coalition of Healthcare Providers and Camden Health & Athletic Association (CHAA), is a member of the Association of Fundraising Professionals, and serves on the National Alliance for Children and Families, a tri-county prevention coalition to end sexual violence, and numerous other state and county coalitions.

-She was named one of South Jersey Magazine's Super Women of the Year in 2018 for her dedication to improving lives and communities throughout New Jersey's southern region.
+She was named one of South Jersey Magazine's Super Women of the Year in 2018 for her dedication to improving lives and communities in New Jersey.

 Chief Administrative Officer

 Cindy Herdman-Ivins, Chief Administrative Officer, has been serving New Jersey families for over 25 years.
 As a clinician and counselor, Ivins worked directly with the families she now serves as an administrator.

 Ms. Herdman-Ivins spearheaded a merger between Family Service Association and Center For Family Services in 2018.
 Following the merger, she joined Center For Family Services as the Chief Administrative Officer.

 Prior to the merger Ms. Herdman-Ivins served as the President at Family Service Association.
 During her seven year tenure as President, Ivins expanded services and positioned the organization as a leader in the state.